LosersUnited/DiscordModCompiler/README.md

 -    - [ ] Data
 -    - [ ] Patcher
 - [ ] Compilation to UserScript with util methods embedding
+## How to use?
+1. (Re)Write your plugin using our generic plugin format, you can use ts, js, whatever
+2. Run your transpiler if you use something different than JavaScript
+3. Run this tool
+4. Run your bundler if needed
+## What?
+### Just take a look at `test/sample`